2013 Conference USA men's soccer season

 The 2013 Conference USA men's soccer season was the 19th season of men's varsity soccer in the conference.
 The season marked the arrival of the Charlotte 49ers from the Atlantic 10 Conference, the Florida Atlantic Owls from the Mid-American Conference, the New Mexico Lobos from the Mountain Pacific Sports Federation, and the Old Dominion Monarchs from the Colonial Athletic Association.
-It was also be the last C-USA season for the Tulsa Golden Hurricane, which joined join the American Athletic Conference in July 2014.
+It was also the last C-USA season for the Tulsa Golden Hurricane, which joined join the American Athletic Conference in July 2014.
 The 2013 Conference USA Men's Soccer Tournament was held November 13–17 at Transamerica Field in Charlotte.

 The defending regular season champions were the SMU Mustangs, who left the conference to join The American.
 The defending tournament champions were the Tulsa Golden Hurricane.